Axway/streams-open-docs/content/en/docs/subscribers/subscriber-sse.md

 ## Get SSE subscriptions for a topic

-To get existing subscriptions, use the following GET request on your topic:
+To get existing subscriptions (disposable subscriptions included), use the following GET request on your topic:

 ```
 GET /streams/subscribers/sse/api/v1/topics/{topicId}/subscriptions